-Poetry & writing by contemporary visual Montana artist,
+Poetry & writing by contemporary visual artist,

 Douglas E. Taylor